HL7/crmi-ig/input/pages/using-cql.md

 {: #conformance-requirement-4-15}

 1. Data model attributes referenced in the CQL:<br/>
       a.
-SHALL NOT Use quoted identifiers<br/>
+SHOULD NOT use quoted identifiers (unless required due to the attribute name in the model not being a valid identifier in CQL)<br/>
       b.
-SHALL Use camelCase
+SHOULD use camelCase (unless dictated by the attribute naming in the model being used)

 Examples of attributes conforming to Conformance Requirement 4.15 are given below.
 For a full list of valid of attributes, refer to an appropriate data model specification such as QI-Core.